A simple formalization of alpha-equivalence: Variable Convention

-Thus, when considering reduction sequences of $\lambda$-terms, we may need to periodically re-establish the \lstinline|BVC| predicate to be able to use simple (non-capture-avoiding) substitutions safely.
-A solution is to define a function \lstinline|bvcRefresh| such that the function call \lstinline|bvcRefresh t (FV $M_1$ ++$\,\ldots\,$++ FV $M_n$)| returns a term \lstinline|t'|, $\alpha$-equivalent to \lstinline|t|, for which Barendregt's Variable Convention holds.
+Thus, when considering reduction sequences of $\lambda$-terms, we may need to periodically re-establish the \lstinline|VC| predicate to be able to use simple (non-capture-avoiding) substitutions safely.
+A natural solution for this is to define a function \lstinline|vcRefresh| such that \lstinline|vcRefresh t vs| returns an $\alpha$-equivalent term $t'$ satisfying \lstinline|VC vs t'|.
+In Rocq, we define the function as follows:

-We begin by defining a monadic procedure \lstinline|bvcRefresh'|, which is defined similarly to \lstinline|subst'|, using the same monad.
-Given fuel \lstinline|g|, a term \lstinline|t|, and a list of variables \lstinline|xs|, \lstinline|bvcRefresh'| returns a monadic procedure of type \lstinline|M nat Lam|.
-Like \lstinline|subst'|, the state will be a natural number \lstinline|s| such that all variables bigger or equal to \lstinline|var s| must be fresh.
-The procedure will $\alpha$-convert \lstinline|t| such that no variable in \lstinline|xs| is used as a local variable.
-We will prove later that the result will satisfy the predicate \lstinline|BVC xs|.
-See the recursive Rocq definition of \lstinline|bvcRefresh'| below.

-We are now ready to define the function \lstinline|bvcRefresh| that renames local variables as needed and re-establishes Barendregt's Variable Convention.
-The actual renaming of local variables will be done by \lstinline|bvcRefresh'|.
-We just need to call it with suitable arguments.
-We take \lstinline|height t| as the recursion depth bound for fuel.
-A suitable starting state is computed by \lstinline|1 + max (varListMaxVar xs) (termMaxVar t)|.
-Note that for our purposes it is enough to consider the maximum of free variables computed by \lstinline|varListMaxVar xs| and ignore bound variables at this point.
-In Rocq, we define this helper function the function \lstinline|bvcRefresh| as follows:

-Note that \lstinline|bvcRefresh| also uses an auxiliary lemma, \lstinline|bvcRefreshTerm|, which establishes that \lstinline|bvcRefresh'| succeeds and returns a \lstinline|Some t'|, from which we then remove the \lstinline|Some| constructor.
-Finally, we can prove that \lstinline|bvcRefresh t vs| indeed returns a term $\alpha$-equivalent to \lstinline|t| and that \lstinline|BVC| predicate holds for the returned term with respect to the list of (free) variable \lstinline|vs|.
+This function $\alpha$-converts its parameter \lstinline|t| such that no variable in \lstinline|vs| is used as a local variable.
+We can prove that \lstinline|vcRefresh t vs| indeed returns a term $\alpha$-equivalent to \lstinline|t|, and that the \lstinline|VC| predicate holds for the returned term with respect to the list of (free) variable \lstinline|vs|.

+However, we also note that the variable convention does not always need to be re-established at every step, for example, because the simple substitution \lstinline|ssubst| does not increase the bound or free variables set.
+For instance, we can prove the following property:

-Thus, for Barendregt's Variable Convention, we need to replace each terms $M_i$ with its $\alpha$-equivalent term \lstinline|$M'_i$ := bvcRefresh $M_i$ (FV $M_1$ ++$\,\ldots\,$++ FV $M_n$)| at every step where we consider more terms or where the set of bound or free variables increases.
-Note that \lstinline|bvcRefresh| returns an $\alpha$-equivalent term and therefore their free variables are the same, i.e., $\FV\ M_i = \FV\ M'_i$.
+Thus, for variable convention, we need to replace each term $M_i$ with its $\alpha$-equivalent term \lstinline|$M'_i$ := vcRefresh $M_i$ (FV($M_1$) ++$\,\ldots\,$++ FV($M_n$))| at every step where we consider more terms or where the set of bound or free variables increases.
+We note that \lstinline|vcRefresh| returns an $\alpha$-equivalent term and therefore their free variables are the same, i.e., $\FV(M_i) = \FV(M'_i)$.

-As a useful optimization, \lstinline|ssubst| does not increase the bound or free variables set.
-We can prove the following property in Rocq.